The time is now.

 Elevated Chicago launched in 2017 to present collaborative, community-led solutions to neighborhood displacement and inequities using an underutilized asset: our public transit system.
 Historically, trains have connected people to places; we believe transit can also connect people to ideas, innovations and capital, both within and outside of their communities.

 With 145 train stations and 129 bus routes serving virtually every neighborhood, the Chicago Transit Authority (CTA) provides an unmatched opportunity to build a different city by leveraging its stops and hubs as assets that can connect communities.
-Our work has started around seven CTA train stations, in partnership with community-based, city- and region-wide organizations.
+We are working around seven CTA train stations, in partnership with community-based, city- and region-wide organizations.

-Read our Workplan, which identifies our prioritized investments in People, Places and Processes now through 2020, and keep up with our latest grant opportunities, events and activities by reading our News.
+Read our Workplans, which identify our prioritized investments in People, Places and Processes now through 2020, and keep up with our latest grant opportunities, events and activities by reading our News.